-LICENSING AND PROTECTION SUB COMMITTEE PROCEDURE
+LICENSING AND PROTECTION SUB-COMMITTEE PROCEDURE

-1. Introduction
+1. INTRODUCTION

-1.1 The following proceedings apply to the Licensing Sub-Committees established by the Licensing and Protection Committee of Huntingdonshire District Council acting as the Licensing Authority.
+1.1 The following proceedings apply to the Licensing and Protection Sub-Committees established by the Licensing and Protection Committee of Huntingdonshire District Council.

-2. Membership
+2. MEMBERSHIP

-- 2.1 Each Licensing Sub Committee shall comprise four members appointed from the Licensing and Protection Committee.
-In the event of the Chairman of the Licensing and Protection Committee not being present at a meeting, the Sub-Committee shall elect a chairman from among its members for the purpose of that meeting. - 2.2 The quorum for meetings of a sub-committee shall be three members but a sub- committee shall make every endeavour to ensure that each meeting is conducted when four members are present. - 2.3 Members shall endeavour to be present throughout an individual meeting of a sub-group.
-If a member of a sub-committee is required to leave a meeting temporarily, the Chairman shall adjourn the hearing for the duration of the period whilst that member is unavailable.
-Any member who is absent from a meeting for any reason whilst that meeting is taking place shall be precluded from commencing or continuing to take part in the matter under debate upon his arrival/return and from voting upon the matter at the conclusion of that item of business. - 2.4 Where the Sub-Committee undertakes a site visit prior to a meeting, a member shall be precluded from taking part in the meeting if he has not attended that site visit. - 2.5 A member will not take part in a meeting at which a matter is being discussed which relates to an application where either the applicant is resident in or the premises is situated in the ward which he represents.
+- 2.1 The Licensing and Protection Sub-Committee shall consist of four Members appointed from the Licensing and Protection Committee.
+In the event of the Chair of the Licensing and Protection Committee not being present, the Sub-Committee shall elect a Chair from amongst its members for the purpose of that meeting. - 2.2 The quorum for meetings of a Sub-Committee shall be three members but a Sub-Committee shall always try to ensure that four members are present. - 2.3 Members should endeavour to be present throughout the entire meeting.
+If a member is required to leave temporarily, the Chair shall adjourn the meeting whilst that member is unavailable.
+If a member is absent whilst that meeting is taking place, for any reason, they will not be able to take part in the matter under discussion on their arrival / return and cannot vote on that matter. - 2.4 A member will not take part in a meeting at which a matter is being discussed which relates to an application / case where either the applicant / licence holder is resident in, or the premises is situated in the ward which s/he represents.